Anne fell in love with Italy at the age of ten. Her most recent trip was in 2017, introducing her daughter to the delights of the country.

 Everyone should fly into Venice—preferably in a window seat—at least once in their life.
 As the mainland of Italy is left behind, an incredible number of islands so rarely seen by visitors come into view.
-The history of the city unfolds below the plane, from the malarial swamps that offered shelter from invaders to the days of The Republic and her maritime glory.
+The history of the city unfolds below the plane, from the malarial swamps that offered shelter from invaders to the days of the Republic and her maritime glory.

 Even from this height, Venice is simply beautiful, a bejewelled beauty seemingly afloat on the waters.
-All of the city is on view: the wooden channel markers in the lagoon, the Piazza San Marco, Santa Maria della Salute guarding the entrance to the Grand Canal before it winds through the city.
+All of the city is on view: the wooden channel markers in the lagoon, the Piazza San Marco, and Santa Maria della Salute guarding the entrance to the Grand Canal before it winds through the city.
 A myriad of canals run between the city’s ancient buildings, dividing Venice into areas such as the Dorsoduro and Cannaregio.
 Beyond lie the notoriously treacherous waters of the lagoon, stretching to the Adriatic.

 Arriving by Plane at Marco Polo Airport

 Marco Polo Airport offers a dramatic entry into Venice.
 Although originally designed for domestic flights, it is now possible to fly direct to Venice from most major European cities.
 The airport is small enough to clear customs, collect your luggage and navigate your way outside the terminal without having to walk for miles.
 Banks, ATMs, currency exchange booths, transport and hotel booking facilities are all available.